hujinxinchengdu/Project2Udacity/README.md

 # Project2Udacity
 Jinxin Hu

-Complete the project in three hours.

-I think the chanllenge for this project is how to set the cammara to the right place.
+Complete time: 4h.

+Challenging: Make Globe Spins.

+The thing I like in my project is the apartment light.
+Different light can give me different feeling in VR World.

 gvr-unity-sdk-1.50.0